 There are two ways accumulated cash value can be used without paying taxes.

 First, when the cash value is withdrawn for income or otherwise, it is tax free until the withdrawals exceed the basis of the policy.
 The basis is the amount of premiums that have been paid over time by the policy owner.
 At this point the withdrawals are taxed at ordinary income tax rates.

 Second, as previously mentioned, policy loans aren’t taxed.
 You can borrow your money tax free and penalty free.

 For more information on the tax benefits of a whole life insurance policy and its cash value, listen to this episode of The Perpetual Wealth Podcast with Paradigm Life CEO Patrick Donohoe.

 Summary: Cash Value & Whole Life

 Whole life insurance is a unique financial product because of the guarantees, tax benefits, and historical positive performance.
 The cash value inside a whole life policy offers a unique source of cash flow and increased revenue to help you accomplish your financial goals and enjoy financial freedom.
 Life Insurance for business owners is provides businesses with unique tax benefits as well.

-For more information on the cash value of whole life insurance and how it can play a part in your financial situation, schedule a free consultation with a Paradigm Life Wealth Strategist.
+For more information on the cash value of whole life insurance and how it can play a part in your financial situation, with a Paradigm Life Wealth Strategist.
 We’re here to answer all your questions, no strings attached.